Type 2 Diabetes: Causes, Symptoms, and Diagnosis

 The main issue in type 2 diabetes is that your body can't use insulin effectively.
 Insulin is a hormone made in your pancreas that's necessary for processing glucose, which our bodies use for energy.
 Insulin allows the glucose to travel from the blood into the cells that need that it.
 If your body can't use insulin well, then it'll be more difficult for glucose to pass into the cells.

-Not being able to use insulin well is called insulin resistant.
+Not being able to use insulin well is called insulin resistance.
 Some people with type 2 diabetes are insulin resistant; other people with type 2 diabetes don't produce enough insulin to handle the glucose in their blood, so they also have insulin deficiency.

 Regardless of whether you're insulin resistant or simply don't have insulin, the end result is the same in type 2 diabetes: glucose builds up in the blood, leading to hyperglycemia and possible long-term damage from hyperglycemia and poor blood glucose control.